gonzdn/DDD.NET.CORE/README.md

 ```

 4. When using GraphQL, set GraphQLServer as default project, then run again.
-To open Playground and start testing GraphQL make sure to acces the following URL, then paste the following queries and click the play button on playground client.
+To open Playground and start testing GraphQL make sure to access the following URL, then paste the queries attached below and click the play button on playground client.
 ```bash
 https://localhost:44371/playground/
 ```